0LNetworkCommunity/documentation/docs/archive/canonical/technical/Proof_of_Fee_Part_1.md

 The Byzantine Generals problem was posed four decades ago in 1982\.
 The problem it addressed was how to reach a consensus among participants who might not necessarily trust each other and could have Byzantine failures.
 Reaching consensus facilitates state machine replication among distributed systems, where Byzantine failure is any arbitrary behavior, including intentional and unintentional behavior such as crash failures, collusion among participants, and software bugs.
-A solution to this problem is Byzantine fault\-tolerant (BFT) consensus algorithms, a family of consensus protocols for distributed systems that provide both safety (“bad things don’t happen”) and liveness (“good things do happen”) guarantees.
+A solution to this problem is Byzantine fault-tolerant (BFT) consensus algorithms, a family of consensus protocols for distributed systems that provide both safety (“bad things don’t happen”) and liveness (“good things do happen”) guarantees.

 The early BFT protocols assumed synchrony (i.e., synchronized clocks); that expectation can be challenging to obtain practically on the internet.
 PBFT is the first prominent practical solution to the Byzantine Generals problem.
-PBFT found its application in safety\-critical systems, such as aircraft and submarines, where hardware is complex and may become unreliable in unpredictable ways, sometimes in hostile environments.
+PBFT found its application in safety-critical systems, such as aircraft and submarines, where hardware is complex and may become unreliable in unpredictable ways, sometimes in hostile environments.
 Over the past two decades, we observed numerous advances to PBFT protocols with advances in networking and cryptography.
 These advances have significantly improved performance, measured throughput (tx/sec), and latencies.